a-yasui/docker-texlive-ja-addition-fonts/Readme.md

 # a-yasui/docker-texlive-ja-addition-fonts

-Minimal LuaLaTeX Live image for Japanese based on debian.
+LuaLaTeX Live image for Japanese based on debian.

 Forked from umireon/docker-texci (under the MIT License) And https://github.com/a-yasui/docker-alpine-texlive-ja-addition-fonts (under the MIT License)